resbaz/nectar-cloud-lessons/Lessons/Lesson_VII/Lesson_VII.md

 That is:

 * NeCTAR will make a best effort attempt to look after the security of the cloud
-* You will look after the security of the instances, images applications and content that you put onto the NeCTAR cloud.
+* You will look after the security of the instances, images, applications and content that you put onto the Research Cloud.

 Or put another way: NeCTAR manages the security **of** their cloud, you manage the security of the stuff you choose to put **in** that cloud.
 Hence the term "shared responsibility model"